Tomcorian/Algorithms-and-Data-Structures-Project/README.md

-# Algorithms and Data Structures Project
+# Algorithms and Data Structures Project - Sorting

 A project designed to test and compare different sorting algorithms.
 This is part of the coursework and aims to analyze the performance of various sorting methods in different scenarios.